 You will be given an Incoming Passenger Card before you arrive in Australia.
 This is a legal document.
-It is important that you complete this card truthfully and declare any of the items listed on the card, including:
+You must complete this card truthfully and declare any of the items listed on the card, including:

 - Plant material

 - Animal products

 - Specific foods including fresh fruit and vegetables, spices, herbs